michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-12-conclusion.md

 That's in your hands.

-When you integrate AI into your teaching—transparently, critically, and pedagogically—you're not just adopting a new tool.
+When you integrate AI into your teaching,transparently, critically, and pedagogically,you're not just adopting a new tool.
 You're preparing the next generation of HR professionals for a world that will be shaped by technology but must still be guided by human wisdom.

 That's not a small thing.

 That's your professional responsibility and your legacy.

----
+,

 ## Final Words